Key Points Comparing Fee-for-service vs. Capitation

+Capitation may be an effective alternative to FFS in certain situations.
+Many providers believe that the optimal financial payment model is capitation, supplemented by FFS capabilities.
 To create, maintain, and grow a practice, it’s essential to have an effective payment system.
-The right payment plan depends on a number of factors such as region, Health Maintenance Organization (HMO), and patient demographics.
-Capitation, supposedly the more effective payment system, is often compared to the traditional FFS payment model.
-Here we simplify the advantages and disadvantages of capitation to determine whether or not it’s a feasible plan for your practice.
+The right payment plan depends on a number of factors such as region, Health Maintenance Organization (HMO), specialty, and patient demographics.
+Capitation, thought to be the more effective payment system, is often compared to the traditional FFS payment model.
+Here we compare capitation and FFS, simplifying the advantages and disadvantages of each to determine whether or not it’s a feasible plan for your practice.

-To understand Capitation, let’s look at its competitor, FFS.
+To understand Capitation, let’s look at its competitor, Fee-for-service (FFS).
 Traditionally this method of reimbursement pays providers based on the number of services provided.
 Providers make claims based on the number of procedures carried out for a patient over a period of time.
-There are a few inherent flaws with this method.
-FFS creates an uncertain climate for providers because finances depend on the number of services rendered.
-This leads to a possible conflict of interest because it potentially urges providers to schedule superfluous medical procedures for financial gain.
-Additionally, the projected gain per patient will vary widely, because some patients require little to no care, and others an extensive amount of treatment.
-This adds to an uncertain financial climate of a practice.
+There are a few inherent setbacks to this method.
+FFS can create an uncertain financial climate for providers because finances depend on the number of services rendered.
+This potentially incentivizes providers to schedule more superfluous medical procedures.
+Additionally, the projected gain per patient will vary widely because some patients require little to no care, while others need extensive treatments.
 FFS is a volume-based system that can become costly and cumbersome for both the provider and the patient.

-Capitation holds many benefits for providers, but it has its potential downfalls.
-Capitation can create a conflict of interest when taking into account the economics of care, in that providers may opt to save money by implementing less expensive procedures and drugs instead of the name-brand ones for the same service.
-This may create a disparity between providers and pharmaceutical companies.
-Additionally, there is debate whether Capitation is financially feasible or not.
-In high-density places such as California, some providers receive low capitation rates from IPAs, forcing them to contract with FFS methods as well.
+Capitation holds many benefits for providers, but it has its own set of considerations.
+Capitation can create a situation where providers opt to save money by implementing less expensive procedures and drugs instead of the more reliable, name-brand ones for the same service.
+This would create a disparity between providers and pharmaceutical companies.
+There is also debate whether capitation is financially feasible in all situations or not.
+In areas with high populations, such as California, some providers receive relatively low capitation rates from IPAs, which forces them to contract with FFS methods in addition to capitation.

 Some studies have been done that compare both payment models.
 Dr. Robertson penned an article in Medical Economics, giving a firsthand account on his experience with both fee-for-service and capitation under IPAs.
-He used data from both his Capitation and FFS patients, and compared the cost.
-His methodology consisted of “calculating what my Fee/IPA patients earned for me, and then comparing that amount to what they would have yielded under the per-member-per-month rate offered by Cap/IPA.”
-Through this, he created a spreadsheet with a sample size of 10% of his patients, over a 24-month period.
+He used data from both his capitation and FFS patients, and compared the cost.
+He describes his methodology like as the following: “calculating what my Fee/IPA patients earned for me, and then comparing that amount to what they would have yielded under the per-member-per-month rate offered by Cap/IPA.”
+Through the study, he created a spreadsheet with a sample size of 10% of his patients, over a 24-month period.
 Robertson found that “Fee/IPA was paying me a whopping 27 percent less than Cap/IPA.”
 A large part of profitability with capitation and FFS depends on the demand within the area.
-Many providers choose to supplement Capitation with FFS when the rates of capitation are low for the area.
+Many providers choose to supplement capitation with FFS when the rates of capitation are low for the area.

-FFS has been proven to be costly and ineffective by many providers, but may serve as a valuable supplement for a Capitation model in areas where Capitation alone is infeasible.
-Capitation is seen as a more stable and financially certain method of payment arrangement, so that providers can focus on the quality of care, rather than the quantity of services provided.
+In summary, FFS has been considered to be costly and ineffective by many medical providers, but may serve as a valuable supplement for a capitation model in areas where capitation alone is infeasible.
+MACRA legislation has improved Medicare and driven the transition to capitation, which is seen as a more stable and financially certain method of payment arrangement, enabling providers to focus on the quality of care, rather than the quantity of services provided.

-Visit the Medical Billing page to learn more about billing options from PrognoCIS.
+Visit the Medical Billing Software and Services page to learn more about billing options from PrognoCIS.